New Zealand is awesome, right?

 That doesn’t mean every single day has to break the bank.
 Wherever you are, there are lots of awesome free things to do in New Zealand to preserve the bank balance.

-I certainly haven’t done everything on this list covering every region of the country but this is a resource you can use before and during your trip to New Zealand.
+I certainly haven’t done everything on this list covering every region of the country.
+You can use this is a resource to help you plan your itinerary of what to do in New Zealand.

 Note: I tried to keep the range of activities varied.
 This easily could’ve been a list of walking trails and beaches but that’d be no fun, right?
 I also skipped a few obvious freebies for no reason other than not everything could make the list.